GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

                     example: 15 # Example value, this is never actually returned
 ```

-6. In the **Authentication** section, select **Service Agent Token** and then **ID Token**
+2. In the **Authentication** section, select **Service Agent Token** and then **ID Token**
+1. Leave the defaults for everything else and click **Save** at the top middle of the screen.
-1. Now we have to give access to the Google managed service account for Conversational Agents.
+1. Now we have to give access to the Google managed service account for Conversational Agents to run our function
-    1. It is named: `service-{PROJECT_NUMBER}@gcp-sa-dialogflow.iam.gserviceaccount.com`
+    1. The service account is named: `service-{PROJECT_NUMBER}@gcp-sa-dialogflow.iam.gserviceaccount.com`
     1. You need to give it these two roles:
         - `roles/run.invoker`
         - `roles/cloudfunctions.invoker`
-    1. This can be done with the following commands:
+    1. This can be done with the following commands in the Cloud Shell:

         ```bash
         gcloud projects add-iam-policy-binding $(gcloud config get-value project) \